amieres/FsDepend/README.md

             then DB.createReservation Globals.connectionString { reservation with IsAccepted = true } |> Some
             else None

-The first version `tryAccept0` does not use any dependency injection, it simply uses the code that is above.
+The first version `tryAccept0` does not use any dependency injection, it simply uses the code that is above it.
 In that sense the functionality is fully 'Hard Coded'.
 Testing can only be done by providing actual connections.

 This is how programming normally starts.
 You try to make the code work for the specific case you are trying to solve.